selfdriven-engagement/selfdriven-energy/docs/pages/cardano-catalyst-proposal-health-systems-cooperative.md

 ---

 ## Cardano Catalyst Proposal
-# Powering a Health Systems Cooperative using Cardano, by selfdriven & beHub
+# Powering New Health Systems using Cardano, by selfdriven & beHub

 A part of the [selfdriven Health](https://selfdriven.health) initative.